Money in Vietnam: A Tourist Guide to ATMs, Cards and Exchange

 Yes, you can use your foreign card to pay for some things in Vietnam.

-Foreign card payments are not that common though.
-It’s only true in cities and popular tourist hotspots.
-Bigger hotels, bigger supermarkets, and most tour operators will accept payment by card.
+Foreign card payments are not that common, though.
+You can pay by card in cities and popular tourist hotspots.
+Bigger hotels, bigger supermarkets, and most tour operators will also accept payment by card.

 3 debit cards (Visa and Mastercard) from Monese, Revolut and Curve